wacncontent/CustomizeTool/addCommentOutput/articles/mobile-services/mobile-services-javascript-backend-windows-universal-dotnet-upload-data-blob-storage.md

 This tutorial is based on the Mobile Services quickstart.
 Before you start this tutorial, you must first complete [Get started with Mobile Services].

-##Update the registered insert script in the Management Portal
+##Update the registered insert script in the Azure Management Portal

 [AZURE.INCLUDE [mobile-services-configure-blob-storage](../includes/mobile-services-configure-blob-storage.md)]